Landing replacement revealed: Hope you like Bermuda grass

 Our demolition-happy mayor, henceforth Demo Lenny, has had his mind set on demolishing the Landing for over a year, long before he bought the building.
 Demo Lenny gonna demo, after all.
 Though many observers, us included, were skeptical of this plan, others were in favor, hoping a grand replacement was forthcoming.
 But back in June 2018, Demo Lenny floated a concept for the Landing site that was dominated by passive green space, with two small areas for commercial buildings to be added at some undetermined time.
 He later stated that this was just an idea for the space, but apparently he decided it was such a good one that it couldn’t be improved, because his latest plans don’t seem to have changed anything about them.

 These plans call for an additional $2.25 million to be set aside over the next three years to plan out a “Riverfront Plaza” at the Landing site.
 This brings the total cost of turning the Landing into a lawn to nearly $25 million.
 In addition to the plaza, the plan does still include two pads set aside for commercial development.
-This year, $250 thousand will go toward that great Jacksonville tradition, a market study, to determine the shape the space will take, including how large the two development pads should be.
+This year, $250 thousand will go toward that great Jacksonville tradition, the market study, to determine the shape the space will take, including how large the two development pads should be.
 This is exactly the kind of thing that should be done before the Landing is demolished, and which almost certainly doesn’t need to cost a quarter million.

 As the city’s Chief Administrative Officer Brian Hughes told the Jacksonville Daily Record, another two million will be split between the 2020-21 and 2021-22 fiscal years.
 This will not be for buildout, but rather for “pre-engineering, engineering and landscape work” to design the plaza.
 No construction costs are included in these numbers.
-This is the same Brian Hughes who once said that former Mayor Alvin Brown’s $12 million Landing plan - would have replaced the building, rather than turning it into a field - was “not simply outrageous it’s disgusting.”
+This is the same Brian Hughes who once said that former Mayor Alvin Brown’s $12 million Landing plan - which would have replaced the building, rather than turning it into a field - was “not simply outrageous it’s disgusting.”

 Lot J’s Mini-Landing